 Git Some Pain

 Having come from a Team Foundation Server background, I found Git to be a bit confusing.
 The problem is primarily the big difference in a distributed version control system vs non-distributed.
-In addition to that complexity the terminology is not exactly intuitive.
-A …
+In addition to that complexity the terminology is not exactly intuitive. …

 Migration To Jekyll